CryptoGnome/Community-Tools/ProfitTrailer-Tools/Web-GUI-Addons/Estimated-Percent-Gain/README.md

 Example https://gyazo.com/61217c1dd529b3c4238ba89920cec79b

-If you need any help please PM @aceangel#0565 on Discord
+# If you need any help please PM @aceangel#0565 on Discord

+# If you found the utility useful

+LTC: LZBtBVXY6HSQ9xvyipnwY4EEKQKApuq6Xt